 One contribution I have made resulted in a paper published in GRL.
 Using measurements of wind speed and density in the oligotrophic South Pacific Gyre, my colleagues and I derived a practical method to estimate vertical turbulent mixing rates of O2/Ar and the three isotopes of oxygen (16O, 17O, 18O) across the base of the mixed layer.
 By having this transport term, we demonstrated that biological production and export are decoupled vertically in this region, indicating that most production that is available for export does not occur in the surface mixed layer, but instead in the deep euphotic zone, a region that is difficult to image by satellites.
 This finding, if applicable to large oligotrophic regions of the world’s oceans, highlights the need for further consideration of deep euphotic zone production and surface ocean ecology in algorithms used for satellite-derived export estimates.

 Profiling biogeochemical floats are another tool we use to study the vertical structure of biogeochemical parameters in the water column in remote parts of the ocean.
 They are especially useful because of their long endurance (~ 5 years) and ability to transmit data remotely via satellite.
 Below is a map of six profiling floats that have been in deployed in the North Pacific near Station Papa (yellow diamond) since 2009.
-I am currently collaborating with Andrea Fassbender at MBARI to use measurements of O2, NO3-, and pH from these floats to study the rates of carbon export over seasonal to annual timescales in collaboration with the NASA Exports campaign.
+In 2018-2019, I collaborated with Andrea Fassbender at MBARI to use measurements of O2, NO3-, and pH from these floats to study the rates of carbon export over seasonal to annual timescales in collaboration with the NASA Exports campaign.